Zhou Tian

 World Premiere: FLUTE CONCERTO

 Irises.
 Capriccio.
 Arioso.
 Toccata.
 These are four movements that infuse Zhou’s new Flute Concerto (listen / hire), written for acclaimed flutist Mimi Stillman and commissioned by a national consortium of orchestras.
 From tranquil meditations to wild rituals, the concerto is empowered by tradition while exploring the diversity of musical styles through reflection on the flute’s long and rich heritage.
 Premiered by Stillman and “The President’s Own” United States Marine Chamber Orchestra conducted by Col. Jason K. Fettig.
 A world premiere recording was released in December 2023.
+Also available for flute and piano titled Irises.

 Jon Usual for Basque National Orchestra